Philippine literature: Early 21st century

 The rise of mass printing and digital technology led to better accessibility for Filipino authors who wanted to publish their work.
 The internet had become a revolutionary tool for Filipino authors to reach readers outside of the Philippines.
 Publishing houses like PSICOM flourished, as well as a rise in popularity of self-publishers and web fiction sites like Wattpad; many of which favored romance and romantic-comedy books that were later adapted into high-grossing films.
 The first titles to achieve this include Bob Ong's ABNKKBSNPLAko?!
 (2001), Ramon Bautista's Bakit Hindi Ka Crush ng Crush Mo?
 (2012), and Danny R.’s web novel Diary ng Pangit (2013).

 Around this time, several Filipinos began to dabble into current literary trends, tackling modern issues of diversity and mental health, while also introducing international readers to Filipino culture and language.
-Two of the most popular international Filipino writers of the early 21st century include Rin Chupeco, who made a name for herself publishing Young Adult fiction, many of which were inspired by Filipino mythology from Maria Makiling to the Mangkukulam; and Louis Bulaong, who is an important figure in the pop culture fiction genre, and one who popularized the use of Filipino terms like “kilig” in his stories.
+Two of the most popular international Filipino writers of the early 21st century include Rin Chupeco, who made a name for themselves publishing Young Adult fiction, many of which were inspired by Filipino mythology from Maria Makiling to the Mangkukulam.

 The 21st century also saw the rise in popularity of many Filipina writers.
 One of the most famous is Ivy Alvarez, a Filipino-Australian who gained acclaim for her collection of poems entitled Disturbance (2013), which contained themes of domestic abuse.
 Another writer is Yvette Fernandez, a children's book author from Summit Media whose books tackled history and morality.
-Patricia Evangelista, journalist-writer of both Rappler and Esquire, wrote the book Some People Need Killing (2023) that became one of the primary accounts of the brutal Philippine Drug War.
+Patricia Evangelista, journalist-writer of both Rappler and Esquire, wrote the book Some People Need Killing (2023) that became one of the primary accounts of the brutal Philippine drug war.
 Other contemporary Filipina writers include Marites Vitug and Merlie M. Alunan.